A little about Bhaktapur

 - Statue of King Bhupatindra Malla

-- Batala Devi, a sliced Indian textured shikhara style temple
+- Vatsala Durga Temple, a sliced Indian textured shikhara style temple

-- Nyatapola temple, which has five stories, which is the tallest temple of Nepal
+- Nyatapola temple, which has five stories, which is the tallest temple in Nepal

-- Bhairavnath temple which lies in the left-hand side of nyatapola temple
+- Bhairavnath temple which lies on the left-hand side of nyatapola temple

 - Dattatreya temple, one of the oldest temples of Bhaktapur